1 Herd purpose

 What a world we’ve made.
 We have shaped a life that is ruthlessly real and worthlessly factitious.
 We bow down to the vacant icons of kitsch and the brutal solidity of money.
 This world is what we have created because we don’t care for the real things that it purports to be a means to.

 You raise up the house of your being brick by brick from each choice that you make.
-Some find too late that what they have built is a cramped stockade.
+And some find too late that what they have built is a cramped stockade.

 Character may make your destiny, as Heraclitus claimed, but it is chance that makes your character.